-- Additional and/or different to provision will be reviewed on a termly basis.
-This review will evaluate the impact and quality of the support and interventions and, wherever appropriate, will include the views of the pupil and their parents/carers - Class teachers will be able to provide information about the impact of the support and interventions that have been put in place to Parents/carers - Class teachers will be responsible for liaising with and gathering feedback from TAs who are leading interventions - Where a pupil has an EHCP, any outside agencies involved will be invited to attend an Annual Review meeting - The review will feed into the analysis of the pupil's needs, then the class teacher, working with the support of the SENDCo, will revise the support in light of the pupil's progress and development - Where there is a sustained period of insufficient or no progress, the school may decide to gain (further) involvement and advice from a specialist or external agency.
+- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - D The Federation Inclusion lead and/or SENDCo will support the class 0 teacher in the further assessment of the pupil's needs, in problem solving - and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan - The class teacher and SENDCo will act on any advice that is provided through an outside agency - Additional and/or different to provision will be reviewed on a termly basis.
+This review will evaluate the impact and quality of the support and interventions and, wherever appropriate, will include the views of the pupil and their parents/carers - Class teachers will be able to provide information about the impact of the support and interventions that have been put in place to Parents/carers - R Class teachers will be responsible for liaising with and gathering feedback e from TAs who are leading interventions ٧ - Where a pupil has an EHCP, any outside agencies involved will be invited to attend an Annual Review meeting е - The review will feed into the analysis of the pupil's needs, then the class teacher, working with the support of the SENDCo, will revise the support in light of the pupil's progress and development - Where there is a sustained period of insufficient or no progress, the school may decide to gain (further) involvement and advice from a specialist or external agency.
 The school will first gain consent from parents/carers.